vayulurubhargavi/devtinder/apiList.md

 -GET /user/requests
 -GET /user/feed -gets the profile of other users on platform

-Status : ignored, rejected, accepted, interested
+Status : ignored,interested, rejected, accepted,